KoolKid-Development/KoolLauncherV2/README.md

 `Webhost` https://www.hostinger.com/web-hosting

-`PHP` Most time you get it whit your webhost
+`PHP` Most time you get it with your webhost

 `PhPMyAdmin` https://phpmyadmin.co or use your webhost version!